Cheesemans' Ecology Safaris

 Hishey Tshering

 Hishey Tshering is an avid birder, a football (soccer) fanatic, and a keen conservationist.
 Prior to establishing the company (Bhutan Birding & Heritage Travels), Hishey worked for the Royal Society for the Protection of Nature (RSPN) as its Communications Officer.
 During his years at RSPN, he played a pivotal role in the protection of the black-necked cranes.
-In 1998 he worked with Dr. George Archibald, co-founder of the International Crane Foundation, on the first ever color-banding and radio-collaring of the back-necked cranes to study their migratory route.
+In 1998 he worked with Dr. George Archibald, co-founder of the International Crane Foundation, on the first-ever color-banding and radio-collaring of the black-necked cranes to study their migratory route.

 Hugh Rose